Email Marketing

 What is the 60-40 rule in email?

 The 60-40 rule suggests keeping about 60% text and 40% images in your email messages.
-This balance helps avoid spam filters, improves readability across devices, and supports good emailing practices.
+This balance helps avoid spam filters, improves readability on different devices, and supports good emailing practices.

 Following this guideline is one way email marketers can maximize email deliverability.

-Legitimate senders who follow these principles face fewer deliverability challenges.
+Legitimate senders who follow these principles are less likely to develop a poor sender reputation and face fewer deliverability challenges.

 What is the 12-second rule for emails?

 On average, readers spend about 12 seconds scanning an email.
 That means email providers often measure engagement metrics quickly.
-Placing your confirmation link or call to action at the top ensures subscribers don’t miss it.
+Placing your confirmation link or call to action at the top helps subscribers avoid missing it.

 What is the 3-21-0 method for email?

-The 3-21-0 method is a reminder for writing effective emails: 3 seconds to grab attention, 21 words to hold interest, and zero wasted space.
+The 3-21-0 method is a reminder for writing high-performing emails with 3 seconds to grab attention, 21 words to hold interest, and zero wasted space.

 For email marketers, this approach improves engagement and supports a healthier average email deliverability rate.
 It also aligns with the CAN-SPAM Act by encouraging concise, relevant communication.